Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 In the Marvel villain's network, it can be seen that Thanos has one of the greatest influences in the Marvel universe, not only because he is a main antagonist in the most recent Marvel movies, but mostly because of his regular appearances in comics since 1973.
 This is represented by the fact that he is a part of 25% of the total shortest paths.
 The villain with the second-highest betweenness centrality is Loki, who has multiple on-screen appearances and third is Ultron who, as an enemy of Avengers, cooperates has joined forces with many other villains.

-In the graph below we can see Thanos connections highlighted
+In the graph below Thanos connections are highlighted

 #### Thanos connections